mwvgroup/pittgoogle-client/docs/source/listings.rst

         excluding image cutouts and metadata.
         It has the same schema as the original alert bytes (except cutouts), including nested and repeated fields.
         Equivalent tables exist for previous schema versions: alerts_v3_3,  alerts_v3_1,  alerts_v3_0,  alerts_v1_8.

     * - ztf
-      - DIASource
-      - ZTF alert data of the DIA source that triggered the alert.
-Includes the object ID and a list of source IDs for the previous sources included in the alert, excluding cutouts and data for previous sources.
-The schema is flat.

-    * - ztf
       - SuperNNova